joelacus/RedditEnhancer/README.md

 A browser extension to tweak the user interface on Reddit.

-Mostly supports New Reddit, with limited support for Old Reddit.
+Supports New Reddit and Old Reddit.

 Feel free to suggest new features and report any bugs on the Issues page.

-If you notice any translation issues or would like to contribute new languages, please feel free to help.
+I welcome any help if you would like to improve or contribute new language translations.

 ## Download
 |Firefox|Chrome|Edge|Opera|